bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Hardware

-Format: `RSB` addr
+Format: `RSB` adr

 Defaults: 0

+Prerequisites: Spectrometer bus control implemented (CGFSB1); RNMRA only

 Description:
-Reads data byte from specified spectrometer bus address.
+`RSB` reads a data byte from the spectrometer bus.
+The adr parameter specifies the address to read the byte from and may range of 0 to 255 inclusive.
+If adr is omitted RNMR will prompt for it with a default of 0.
 ## RSTLCK
 Restore lock values from file